BenTheNavigator/RoboRallyPISU/ProjectTODO.md

 ## TODO-List for our ROBORALLY project

-- Read feedback and correct in our Overleaf
-- Find out how to handle errors X
-- Find out about connecting to database PRIORITY
 - Create way to save cards in DB X
-- Checkpoints check and fix
 - Create way to save and load game (spillets tilstand) X

+### Overleaf
+- Read feedback and correct in our Overleaf
 - Update Overleaf with V4A
 - Update Overleaf with V4B

+### Ekkart
-- Load game from JSON files see slides for info
+- Load game from JSON files see slides for info PRIORITY
+- Find out about connecting to database PRIORITY
+- Find out how to handle errors

+### Test
+- Write test for everything we have done, check TODO

+### Javadoc
-- Write JAVADOC and write tests for program
+- Write javadoc + author tags for everything missing

+### Programming tasks
+- Visual aspect af checkpoints (Benja)